Adrien Hunou: Rennes

 Hunou made his Ligue 1 debut at 25 August 2013 against Evian, replacing Nélson Oliveira after 87 minutes.
 He was loaned to Ligue 2 side Clermont in December 2014.

 On 21 September 2016, Hunou made his first appearance of the 2016–17 season in Ligue 1 and scored his first goal for Rennes, contributing the late winner in a 3–2 defeat of Marseille.

 Minnesota United

 On 23 April 2021, Hunou signed with Major League Soccer club Minnesota United.

 Angers

 On 29 June 2022, Hunou returned to France, signing for Ligue 1 side Angers on a three-year contract.

+Return to Clermont

+On 25 June 2025, Hunou returned to Clermont on a two-season contract.

 International career

 Born in France, Hunou is of Polish descent through a grandmother.
 Hunou has represented France's U18, U19 and U20 international youth teams.

 In February 2021, Hunou expressed a desire to play for the Poland national team.